Why is it hard to quit smoking?

 • After 2-3 weeks, your brain will restore to its natural state and the nicotine will not be in control

-• Research shows people experience a maximum of 6 craving episodes per day.
-This then declines to about 1.4 per day on day 10.
+• Research shows a maximum of 6 craving episodes per day.
+This then declines to about 1.4 per day at day 10.

 • Address any reservations or rationales you may have about smoking (i.e., “Smoking makes me feel good” or “I fear I may lose a group of friends”).